gitbrandonvo/banking-system/readme.md

 # Banking System Exercise

 Welcome!
 This was practice creating a Banking System in Javascript!
 This project simulates a basic banking system that handles different types of accounts, transactions, and interest calculations.
+The end of this readme contains my reflections.

 ### Requirements
 Create a banking system that handles different types of accounts, transactions, and interest calculations.
 Implement the following features: